sangeetha-murugesan-sda9/ToDolist_final/README.md

 *The code for this application uses the Gradle build tool (https://gradle.org.)
 Therefore, the first step is to install it.
-Instructions for installing Gradle are available in the official documentation(https://gradle.org/install)which describes several options.
+Instructions for installing Gradle are available in the official documentation(https://gradle.org/install) which describes several options.
 For installing Gradle on macOS, the recommendation is to use the Homebrew package manager:*

 *$ brew install gradle*